gurubac/Baja-Blast-DD/README.md

 **Moment JS** - To add timestamps to machine status submissions.

+**Require JS** - To organize and require some scripts on the front end, and to improve page loading time.

 **Google Maps API** - Displays Taco Bell locations close to the user in an embedded map on the home page.

 **NodeMailer** - To receive emails from users for the Contact page.
 We can recieve suggestions or comments whether or not a user chooses to input a legitimate email.
 This is done through a dummy email sending to our actual email.